 Today, no matter where you are, you can access a plethora of space images right at your desktop and smartphone.
 Those colorful images of gigantic galaxies, nebulas, and mesmerizing gas clouds never fail to dazzle us.
 But does space really look like the way we see them in these images?
 Well, we are here to find out.

 The Electromagnetic Spectrum

 In this image, artists tried to visualize what it looks like when humans step foot on the planet.
-But what made artist think this would be the case.
+But what made artists think this would be the case.
 Let’s try to figure out.

-First with the help of NASA’s Spitzer Space telescope, astronomers were able to estimate its mass and density.
-They reached to a conclusion that the TRAPPIST 1f is most probably a rocky planet and the fact that it orbits extremely close to its parent star which is an ultra cool dwarf, liquid water could be a possibility there.
+First, with the help of NASA’s Spitzer Space Telescope, astronomers were able to estimate its mass and density.
+They reached a conclusion that the TRAPPIST 1f is most probably a rocky planet, and the fact that it orbits extremely close to its parent star, which is an ultra-cool dwarf, liquid water could be a possibility there.

 And finally, because the other planets in that planetary system revolve closely around the 1f, it might be possible to see them in the sky.
 And bang, here it’s an artist rendering of a planetary object.

 Read: What If A Black Hole Appears Near You?

 Like that of TRAPPIST-1f, there are tons of fascinating artists rendered images of exoplanets, stars, and other astronomical objects located hundreds and thousands of light-years away from the earth.
 These images, though, are not ‘scientifically correct,’ provide us with a unique insight on far away distant planets.

 They allow us to experience what it would be like to actually be there.
 Even though these renditions are mostly based on scientific knowledge, it doesn’t mean they are completely true.